 - A patient’s overall health, other medical issues, and preferences

 - Whether and where the lung cancer has spread

-Whether treatment consists of surgery, radiation, chemotherapy or some combination of those will depend on the factors listed above.
-Your treatment team, then, may include a thoracic surgeon, a radiation oncologist (someone who specializes in the focused use of radiation to treat your cancer) and/or a medical oncologist (who is specifically trained in the use of chemotherapy, targeted drugs, and immune-targeting therapies).
-Your treatment team will discuss the best strategy to attack your lung cancer, along with the potential benefits and risks associated with that strategy.
+Whether treatment consists of surgery, radiation, chemotherapy, immunotherapy, or some combination of those will depend on the factors listed above.
+Your treatment team may include a thoracic surgeon, a radiation oncologist (someone who specializes in the focused use of radiation to treat your cancer) and/or a medical oncologist (who is specifically trained in the use of chemotherapy, targeted drugs, and immune-targeting therapies).
+Your treatment team will discuss the best strategy to treat your lung cancer, along with the potential benefits and risks associated with that strategy.

 Exciting new developments in lung cancer have included several new targeted medications that hone in on specific proteins that are present in the cancers of some patients.